 As expected, the addition of the Miami race to the 2022 calendar boosted the US interest in Formula 1.
 The Magic City is the perfect scenario for the new course of the pinnacle of racing: fun, vibrant, colorful and full of VIPs, just like Stefano Domenicali and the F1 management want their series to be.

 It was a spectacular success, with more than 250,000 spectators attending the weekend around the Hard Rock Stadium (source: Sports Illustrated) and Millions watching from home.
-Sponsorship activations with NBA stars, Hollywood celebrities and more fluorished, with teams and drivers battling on Instagram and Twitter for even more likes, shares and global brand awareness.
+Sponsorship activations with NBA stars, Hollywood celebrities and more fluorished, with teams and drivers battling on social media platforms such as Instagram and Twitter for fan engagement and to get more likes, shares and global brand awareness.

 Even Liberty Media’s CEO, Chase Carey, was surprised by the massive turnout and said that “it’s a great day for Formula 1 in America” (source: CNN).